lightning-goats/middlware/CyberHerdExplanation.md

 **Scenario 4 - Getting headbutted and rejoining:**
 - You're in the herd with 400 sats total
-- Someone headbutts you out with 450 sats → You lose your spot AND your previous zap amount is reset to zero
+- Someone headbutts you out with 450 sats → You lose your spot AND you're effectiely reset
 - To rejoin: You must start fresh with a new zap that exceeds the current lowest member
-- Your accumulated amount from before getting headbutted is completely reset

 ### Protection Strategy:
 - **Build your total**: Multiple zaps accumulate, making you harder to headbutt